Today, almost anyone can learn how to create and start a blog in Nigeria and make money online.

-Note: If you have money to hire quality writers or a team of writers, you can only focus on multi-niche i.e., writing on different topics.
-But if you’re a one-man army like myself, focus on a single blog subject first.
+Note: If you have money to hire quality writers or a team of writers, you can only focus on multi-niche, i.e., writing on different topics.
+But if you’re a one-man army like me, focus on a single blog subject first.

-After years of making and learning from my blogging mistakes, becoming an authority and gaining much experience, I diversified to other blog niches aside education i.e.; I started writing on different high-demand topics such as how to start a lucrative blog, legitimately make money online, start business, live healthy, and easily win sports betting.
+After years of making and learning from my blogging mistakes, becoming an authority and gaining much experience, I diversified to other blog niches aside from education, i.e.; I started writing on different high-demand topics, such as how to start a lucrative blog, legitimately make money online, start business, live healthy, and easily win sports betting.

 Ask yourself the following questions:

 - What topics do I regularly discuss with my friends?

 - What solutions and services can I easily provide to individuals and businesses?

 - What type of movies do I watch?